carbon-language/carbon-lang/llvm/lib/Target/PowerPC/README_ALTIVEC.txt

 This will almost certainly cause a load-hit-store hazard.
 Since val is a value parameter, it should not need to be saved onto the stack, unless it's being done set up the vector register.
-Instead, it would be better to splat teh value into a vector register, and then remove the (dead) stores to the stack.
+Instead, it would be better to splat the value into a vector register, and then remove the (dead) stores to the stack.

 //===----------------------------------------------------------------------===//